WhiskeyTang0F0xtr0t/audiobook/README.md

 >
 > IE - ', ", `, Tab, &, #, * \, /, !
 >
-> I'm working on a function to report on these and possibly replace the offending characters.

 # Table of Contents
 - [Overview](#overview)